The best walks in the Lake District

 Scafell Pike & Sca Fell as seen from Kirk Fell

-Surrounded by peaks, the views are incredible and you can include several summits in one outing.
-Start at Wasdale Head and you can experience the birthplace of British climbing at The Wasdale Head Inn.
+Surrounded by England's highest peaks, the views are incredible and you can include several summits in one outing.
+Start at Wasdale Head so you can experience the birthplace of British climbing at The Wasdale Head Inn when you arrive back in the valley at the end of an awesome day.

 Distance: 7.76km / 4.8 miles**